Olga Tokarczuk, Peter Handke win Nobel Literature Prizes for 2018, 2019 | DW | 10.10.2019

 Polish author Olga Tokarczuk has been awarded the 2018 Nobel Prize in Literature, while this year's prize was given to Austrian author Peter Handke.
 The double announcement came after scandals rocked the award last year.

-The Swedish Academy announced the winners for both the 2018 and the 2019 Nobel Prizes in Literature on Thursday honoring Polish author Olga Tokarczuk with last year's award and naming Austrian author Peter Handke as this year's Nobel Laureate for literature.
+The Swedish Academy announced the winners for both the 2018 and the 2019 Nobel Prizes in Literature on Thursday, honoring Polish novelist Olga Tokarczuk with last year's award and naming Austrian author Peter Handke as this year's Nobel Laureate for literature.

 In a statement, the Academy said Tokarczuk received the prize "for a narrative imagination that with encyclopedic passion represents the crossing of boundaries as a form of life."